 There are two options: the first is that I can hand select the best images for the client.
 These photos will focus on "telling" the entire story of the couples' wedding day.
 Flattering images of the clients and guests are selected based on the color, composition, and how the images may look side-by-side with each other.
-From there, I design the layout of the album, send the client an online version to review, and then send it off to print.
+From there, I design the layout of the album and send the client an online version of it to review.
+Clients are able to make one round of changes before the album is sent off to print.
 This process typically takes 3-4 weeks from start to finish.

 With the second option, the clients can choose their own images.
-After clients receive their photographs, they are given three weeks to choose which ones they would like to be in their album.
+After clients receive their photographs, they are given 3 weeks to choose which ones they would like to be in their album.
 Clients may extend this time frame for an additional week, although the end of the 4th week is a firm deadline.
-If images are unselected by the 4th week, the client can choose to revert back to Option 1 (noted above) or clients can ask for additional time to select the images, which is billed a la carte per week.
+If images are unselected by the 4th week, the client can choose to revert back to Option 1 (noted above) or clients can purchase additional time for me to stay on the project.
+This additional time is billed á la carte: $25/day or $175/week.
 Assuming the client does not require additional time and/or depending on how fast the client tells me which images s/he likes, this second option usually takes about 5-8 weeks from start to finish.

 It's important for Fiander Foto to deliver the wedding album as soon as possible in order to complete the "photo package delivery".
 It can sometimes be very time consuming for the client to go through their hundreads of photographs to try and narrow them down to a select few.
 Because I'm already very familiar with the images, some of my clients opt for the first option in order to receive their wedding album quicker.
 Although some clients prefer to have a more "hands on" experience with picking their photos to create their album.

 Can I purchase a gift certificate for someone?